Typhoid Research & Advocacy

 Establishing Burden of Disease

-Sabin is leading a large, landmark surveillance study to establish the burden of typhoid and paratyphoid in Bangladesh, India, Nepal and Pakistan.
-Data from the Surveillance for Enteric Fever in Asia Project (SEAP) will inform implementation of the new typhoid conjugate vaccine, as well as policy recommendations for typhoid and paratyphoid prevention and control.
-By conducting research to establish the burden of typhoid in Asia, Sabin provides countries with critical data to evaluate the potential benefits of vaccine introduction.
+Sabin is leading a large, landmark surveillance study in Bangladesh, Nepal and Pakistan.
+The Surveillance for Enteric Fever in Asia Project (SEAP) is collecting data to establish the burden of enteric fever, the current trends of antimicrobial resistance and the cost of typhoid and paratyphoid on families, communities and counties’ healthcare systems.
+Data from the study is already informing global introduction of the first WHO-approved typhoid conjugate vaccine, as well as policy recommendations for its use.
+Additionally, by conducting research to establish the burden of enteric fever in Asia, Sabin provides countries with critical data to evaluate the potential benefits of vaccine introduction.